 The Michelangelo

-A home shaped by proportion and detail—open living, defined structure, and a layout designed to feel composed from the moment you enter.
+A home shaped by proportion and detail, with open living, defined structure, and a layout that feels composed from the moment you enter.
+Every space is designed with intention, creating a home that feels complete from day one.

 Every space is resolved with intention, creating a home that feels complete without needing adjustment over time.